Religious + Cultural Vegetarianism

 V. Seventh-Day Adventists are "encouraged" to be vegetarian.

 VI.
 Jews believe that before the coming of the Messiah, man must demonstrate the utmost regard for all animals – as first seen in Eden.
 Therefore, vegetarianism is a Judaic ideal, and keeping kosher is a compromise between this ideal and the reality of life on Earth.
-The rules for keeping kosher are very complex; I have tried to summarize them here without losing sight of the main point.
+The rules for Kashrut (keeping kosher) are very complex; I have tried to summarize them here without losing sight of the main point.
 The following are forbidden: animals and products from animals which do not both chew their cud and have a split hoof (including pigs, rabbits, hares, horses, dogs, and cats), any fish and seafood which do not have detachable scales and fins (including shellfish and crustaceans), and the cooking or serving of meat or poultry together with milk products.
 This latter is considered equivalent to cooking/eating an animal in its mother’s milk.

 VII.
 Yoga practitioners tend to be vegetarian for two reasons: the observance of ahisma (non-harm or non-violence) and the belief that a vegetarian diet is healthier.